AusClimateService/data-code-group/data_standards.md

 The [CMIP6 CV](https://docs.google.com/document/d/1h0r8RZr_f3-8egBMMh7aqLwy3snpD6_MrDz1q8n5XUk/edit) will be referenced where appropriate.

 #### Licensing
-To be advised by ACS Data Governance WG.
-[CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) as standard?
+To be advised by ACS Data Governance Framework.
+[CC-BY v4.0](https://creativecommons.org/licenses/by/4.0/) as standard.

 ## DRSs